 Neglected zoonotic diseases

 Neglected zoonotic diseases are a subset of the neglected tropical diseases.
-Zoonoses are diseases that are naturally transmitted from vertebrate animals to humans and vice-versa.
+Zoonoses are diseases naturally transmitted from vertebrate animals to humans and vice-versa.
 Their management needs integrated approaches and application of veterinary science, which are part of the NTD strategic approach to transmission control.
 The term “neglected” highlights that diseases affect mainly poor and marginalized populations in low-resource settings.

 Addressing this group of diseases requires collaborative, cross-sectoral efforts of human and animal health systems and a multidisciplinary approach that considers the complexities of the ecosystems where humans and animals coexist.
 Preventing and mitigating their occurrence in humans requires control and, where feasible, elimination of the diseases in their animal reservoirs.

-To reduce the burden of neglected zoonotic diseases on poor and marginalized populations in low-resource settings by advocating for and strengthening their prevention and control through effective collaboration with strategic partners and relevant sectors.
+To reduce the burden of neglected zoonotic diseases on poor and marginalized populations in low-resource settings by advocating for strengthening their prevention and control through effective collaboration with strategic partners and relevant sectors.

-- assessing local, regional and global societal burdens and the cost-benefit and cost-effectiveness of intervention strategies;
+- Assessing local, regional and global societal burdens and the cost-benefit and cost-effectiveness of intervention strategies;

-- improving collaboration and raising awareness among governments, organizations and the wider stakeholder community engaged at the human–animal–ecosystems interface;
+- Improving collaboration and raising awareness among governments, organizations and the wider stakeholder community engaged at the human–animal–ecosystems interface;

-- compiling evidence for the validation of tools and developing guidance for surveillance, prevention, control and treatment of specific diseases;
+- Compiling evidence for the validation of tools and developing guidance for surveillance, prevention, control and treatment of specific diseases;

-- assisting countries in building and strengthening their capacity to apply and contextualize tools and implement integrated cost-effective strategies for prevention, control and treatment;
+- Assisting countries in building and strengthening their capacity to apply and contextualize tools and implement integrated cost-effective strategies for prevention, control and treatment;

-- establishing or strengthening mechanisms for the exchange of information across relevant sectors and programmes in countries, in particular to bridge the gap between agriculture and health;
+- Establishing or strengthening mechanisms for the exchange of information across relevant sectors and programmes in countries, in particular to bridge the gap between agriculture and health;

-- using evidence-based advocacy to leverage commitment and increase investments in prevention and control activities, capacity strengthening and applied research.
+- Using evidence-based advocacy to leverage commitment and increase investments in prevention and control activities, capacity strengthening and applied research.

-The WHO Department of Control of Neglected Tropical Diseases has identified as priority neglected zoonotic diseases rabies, taeniasis/cysticercosis, echinococcosis and foodborne trematodiases.
+The WHO Department of Control of Neglected Tropical Diseases has identified priority neglected zoonotic diseases as rabies, taeniasis/cysticercosis, echinococcosis and foodborne trematodiases.
 Other areas of work will be considered as they emerge and based on need.